-If the protest is about something on your end, such as product availability or installation fees, that is a legitimate objection.
+If the customer is worried about something on your end, such as product availability or installation fees, that’s a legitimate objection.
 That’s something you can work with and potentially overcome.

-However, there are two objections to be aware of that you might not be able to solve.
-In these two cases, it might be best to fail fast and move on to more promising prospects.
+However, there are two objections that you might not be able to solve.

 - Financial objection: The customer cannot afford the solution, even at the lowest price you can offer.

-For everything else, you can likely find a solution and move forward toward a sale.
+For everything else, you can likely find a solution and move toward a sale.

-An excuse is a protest with the purpose of trying to get out of the sales conversation with a bit of grace.
-Likely the excuse-making customer is just trying not to hurt your feelings.
+An excuse is a protest designed to get out of the sales conversation with a bit of grace.
+The excuse-making customer is likely trying not to hurt your feelings.

-If they say something like, "I need to discuss it with my team," after you've had a number of conversations with them, or "there is no room in the budget for that right now, but give us a call in the next financial year" – these are excuses.
+- "There is no room in the budget for that right now, but give us a call in the next financial year."

-In these cases they're asking you to please let them go gracefully.
+In these cases, the prospect is asking you to please let them go gracefully.

-If you get the impression that there still may be hope for the conversation, however, don’t be afraid to probe a little more … carefully.
-Ask them if they have any questions you can answer right now, or try to get them to commit to another time to talk.
+If you get the impression that there may be hope for the conversation, don’t be afraid to probe a bit more… but do it carefully.
+Ask your prospect if they have any questions you can answer right now, or try to get them to commit to another time to talk.